Disclosure: This post contains affiliate links, from which we will make a small commission if you click thru and complete a purchase.

 Where to find WHOHQ books

-My favorite part of these books, most are only $2.99 on Amazon.
+My favorite part of these books, most are less than $2 at BookOutlet.
+You can only $2.99 on Amazon.
 Our Barnes and Nobels also has a really large selection.
 When we visited our local library, they didn’t have them on hand so I’ve purchased a few for now.
 You can use their website to keep track of the ones you’ve read and the ones you’re wanting to read.
 In addition, they have resources that I found perfect to use for my Girl Scout troop when we start talking about landmarks around the world.

 What kind of books do they have?